CPQ and ARM are Built for Different Revenue Control Models

 - Prepare operational teams early.
 RevOps and finance absorb reconciliation effort during coexistence.
 Advance planning aligns teams to transition milestones rather than reactive correction.

 - Align RCA expansion to CPQ retirement.
-RCA capability rollout must track CPQ decommission stages.
+ARM capability rollout must track CPQ decommission stages.
 Controlled sequencing reduces disruption and overlap risk.

 - Preserve architectural flexibility.
 Unplanned coexistence hardens dependency.
 A defined exit plan keeps future revenue design choices deliberate and adaptable.

-Also Read: Is Your Business RCA-Ready?
+Also Read: Is Your Business ARM-Ready?
 5 Questions to Ask Before Migrating from Salesforce CPQ

-Talk to us before CPQ and Revenue Cloud Advanced overlap creates structural risk.
-We help C-suite and revenue leaders design a controlled CPQ to RCA transition that protects pricing authority, revenue integrity, and operational stability.
+Talk to us before CPQ and Agentforce Revenue Management overlap creates structural risk.
+We help C-suite and revenue leaders design a controlled CPQ to ARM transition that protects pricing authority, revenue integrity, and operational stability.

-Our advisory approach clarifies architecture, governance, and exit sequencing early, so RCA adoption strengthens your revenue model instead of amplifying complexity.
+Our advisory approach clarifies architecture, governance, and exit sequencing early, so ARM adoption strengthens your revenue model instead of amplifying complexity.

 Let us help you avoid revenue drift, reconciliation burden, and costly rework.
-So, you can move to Revenue Cloud Advanced with confidence.
+So, you can move to Agentforce Revenue Management with confidence.